A construction of the rough path above fractional Brownian motion using Volterra's representation: Iterated integrals of order 2

-\begin{proof} Recall that we are now dealing with a continuous version of $\bb^\2$.
-In fact, one can easily modify the arguments of Proposition \ref{prop:kolmogorov-B2} in order to get a continuous version of the pair $(\bb^\1,\bb^\2)$.
-This means that it is enough to check relations (\ref{eq:multiplicative-B2}) and (\ref{eq:geometric-B2}) for some fixed $0\le s<u<t\le T$.
+We are now equipped with the continuous version of $\bb^\mathbf{2}$ exhibited in the last proposition, with which we will work without further mention, and we are now ready to prove the algebraic relations satisfied by our second order increment. \begin{proposition} The increment $\bb^\mathbf{2}$ defined by (\ref{eq:def-B2}) satisfies relations (\ref{eq:multiplicative-B2}) and (\ref{eq:geometric-B2}). \end{proposition} \begin{pf} Recall that we are now dealing with a continuous version of $\bb^\mathbf{2}$.
+In fact, one can easily modify the arguments of \cite{TU} in order to get a continuous version of the pair $(\bb^\mathbf{1},\bb^\mathbf{2})$.
+This means that it is enough to check relations (\ref{eq:multiplicative-B2}) and (\ref {eq:geometric-B2}) for some fixed $0\le s<u<t\le T$.

 Let us then verify (\ref{eq:multiplicative-B2}) for $s,u,t\in\ott$ such that $s<u<t$.
-It is readily seen, by writing the definitions of $\bb^{\2,1}_{st}(i_1,i_2), \bb^{\2,1}_{su}(i_1,i_2)$ and $\bb^{\2}_{ut}(i_1,i_2)$, that
+It is readily seen, by writing the definitions of $\bb ^{\mathbf{2} ,1}_{st}(i_1,i_2), \bb^{\mathbf{2},1}_{su}(i_1,i_2)$ and $\bb^{\mathbf{2} ,1}_{ut}(i_1,i_2)$, that

-the right hand side of this equality being well defined as a $L^2$ random variable (a fact which can be shown similarly to Proposition \ref{prop:bnd-second-moment-B2-st}).
+the right-hand side of this equality being well defined as a $L^2$ random variable (a~fact which can be shown similarly to Proposition \ref{prop:bnd-second-moment-B2-st}).
 Along the same lines, we also get

 and thus